wruggeri/hdl_designs/adders/BrentKung_valence2/readme.md

 A full tree adder based on the valence-2 Brent-Kung architecture.
 It features a propagator/generator calculation network, a valence-2 carry calculation network and a sum-computing XOR network.
-The carry in is handled by adding a further PG computation level.
+The carry-in is handled by adding a further PG computation level.